×

 Expats, digital nomads and retirees living in Thailand responded:

 "I have lived in Bangkok for on and off 18 years.
 Yes immigration in Thailand can be very arbitrary.
 I started living in Thailand in 2006 and through many coups and that is where it gets sticky.
 My now ex and I purchased a condo which was straight forward.
 He is Thai.
 You will need to pay attention to the purchasing changes and the constant immigration changes.
 Every new Prime Minister put their stamp on the policies.
 I think I went through 5 or 6 Prime Ministers.
 That being said, I managed to stay in Thailand without many problems.
 I used Siam Legal and understood the nuances of extra Bhat’s in the paperwork.
 We gave the immigration person 3,000 Bhat extra and all went smoothly.
 In Thailand everything is possible when you grease the wheel.
 Forget the way you may have done business in the US.
 Now is a good time as new Prime Minister and they are hungry to have westerners back after Covid.
 She is the youngest daughter of Taksin (sp) the PM when I arrived in the early 2000’s.
 I loved Thailand, but understand you are not Thai and you will encounter issues.
-Now I live elsewhere in the world, but my heart will always be in Thailand. ," remarked one expat in Thailand.
+Now I live elsewhere in the world, but my heart will always be in Thailand. ," said one expat in Thailand.

 View More Answers